MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

   - With everything prepared, they can start replicating the VM.
   - After replication is enabled and working, they migrate the VM using Azure Migrate.
 - Once they have verified the database, they will migrate the database to a SQL Server cluster in Azure, using the data migration service (Database Migration Service).
-  - As a first step they'll need to provision SQL Server VMs in Azure, set up the cluster and an internal load balancer, and configure always on availability groups.
+  - As a first step they'll need to provision SQL Server VMs in Azure, set up the cluster and an internal load balancer, and configure Always On availability groups.
   - With this in place, they can migrate the database.
-- After the migration, they'll enable always on protection for the database.
+- After the migration, they'll enable Always On availability groups for the database.

     ![Migration process](./media/contoso-migration-rehost-vm-sql-ag/migration-process.png)